-What you must pay when Services that are covered for you you get these services Medicare Part B prescription drugs (continued) Prior Authorization and Step These drugs are covered under Part B of Original Medicare.
+Chapter 4 Medical Benefits Chart (what is covered and what you pay) What you must pay when Services that are covered for you you get these services Medicare Part B prescription drugs Prior authorization and Step These drugs are covered under Part B of Original Medicare.
 Therapy rules may apply.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: 20% coinsurance for Drugs that usually aren't self-administered by the patient Medicare Part B prescription and are injected or infused while you are getting drugs. physician, hospital outpatient, or ambulatory surgical center services Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: https://www.alterwoodadvantage.com/formembers/member-resources/ We also cover some vaccines under our Part B and Part D prescription drug benefit.
-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Covered drugs include: 0% to 20% coinsurance for Drugs that usually aren't self-administered by the patient Medicare Part B drugs. and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services \$35 for a one-month supply Insulin furnished through an item of durable medical of insulin administered equipment (such as a medically necessary insulin pump) through a Durable Medical Other drugs you take using durable medical equipment Equipment supplier such as (such as nebulizers) that were authorized by the plan an insulin pump is covered Clotting factors you give yourself by injection if you have under your Part B benefit. hemophilia Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant If you are eligible for Medicare cost-sharing Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postassistance under Medicaid, menopausal osteoporosis, and cannot self-administer the you pay \$0. drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as

-Obesity screening and therapy to promote sustained weight loss

-If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
+What you must pay when Services that are covered for you you get these services Obesity screening and therapy to promote sustained There is no coinsurance, weight loss copayment, or deductible for preventive obesity screening If you have a body mass index of 30 or more, we cover and therapy. intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
+Opioid treatment program services